 Finally, we switched from our ultra-high-speed testing environments to something a little closer to a regular home setup: a normal UK home with a Three 5G broadband router.

 Normally, with the VPN turned off, our connection reached 230Mbps; when we connected to Ivacy, speeds stayed relatively high at 205Mbps.
 Ivacy may not have the fastest peak speed, but again, it looks like the provider is fast enough for most situations.

 Netflix and streaming

 The Ivacy website boasts that it allows you to 'stream anything, anytime, anywhere', which sounds good to us.
 And this isn't just vague marketing waffle – the apps include specialist streaming locations which aim to unblock Netflix and many other streaming platforms.

-To try this, we launched the Windows client, chose the Streaming mode and the Netflix channel, and watched as the client connected.
-After that, the client asked if we wanted to watch US Netflix, and when we clicked Yes, it opened our default browser at the Netflix site.
-That's not just convenient, it also unblocked the site, and we were able to stream content.
+To try this, we launched the Windows app, chose the Streaming mode and the Netflix channel, and watched as the app connected.
+After that, the app asked if we wanted to watch US Netflix, and when we clicked 'Yes' it opened our default browser at the Netflix site.
+That's not just convenient, it also unblocked the site, and we were able to stream US-exclusive content.

-The Ivacy support site is always available if you run into problems, with an assortment of installation, troubleshooting and other guides.
-There's a little useful content, but most articles are short on detail, and some can be confusing.
+The Ivacy support site (opens in new tab) is always available if you run into problems, with an assortment of installation, troubleshooting and other guides.
+There's a little useful content here, but sadly most articles are short on detail, and some can be confusing.